 The M7.8 earthquake that struck near Gorkha on April 25, 2015, killed nearly 9,000 people in Nepal and caused additional casualties in Tibet, Bangladesh, and India.
-The devastation in Nepal was extensive; two years later many communities remain in ruins and more than 500,000 people are still living in temporary tin shacks.
+The devastation in Nepal included major damage to more than 500,000 homes; five years later 75% of impacted households were living in rebuilt, repaired, or undamaged houses, but many people are still in emergency makeshift accommodation.
 Sadly, this state of affairs is far from unusual.

 Recovery from a major earthquake, or indeed any extreme event, is always a lengthy process, even for wealthy and developed countries.
 An earthquake fades from the headlines after a few weeks, but recovery in the impacted region can continue for years.
 How long does it take?
 That depends upon local resilience, adequate funding, effective government, and a host of other factors, but the short answer is, “much longer than you’d think.”